-If you’ve had the same pair of Vasque Sundowner hiking boots for 20 years now, you better break out the shoe shine and send those babies to get re-soled when its time.
+If you’ve had the same pair of Vasque Sundowner GTX hiking boots for 20 years now, you better break out the shoeshine and send those babies to get re-soled when it’s time.
 You’re probably not going to like the quality of the newer China-made Sundowners.

 The feedback on the Sundowners is mixed across hikers.
 Some love them, some hate them.
-If you’re trekking the great mountain ranges of America on a regular basis, these boots might not last as long as you’d like.
+If you’re trekking the great mountain ranges of America on a regular basis, this Vasque hiking boot might not last as long as you’d like (concerns around durability).

 If you’re a weekend warrior or light hiker, these boots might be perfect for you.
 Especially if this is your first pair, they are a decent option.
 The best way to find out if the Vasque Sundowner hiking boot is for you is by taking them out for a hike.

 The All-Outdoors Guide team is comprised of enthusiastic experts that enjoy helping others that aspire to be better at outdoor fun.
 Part of that is making sure you have the right gear and information when it’s time to go out and have fun.
 Some of our team have accomplished amazing feats like climbing 6000 feet to the top of mountains, others have explored every dirt trail they could find and we even have some people that have backpacked solo on various continents.
 No matter what our readers want to learn and do, our team is here to help them accomplish those goals.